-The staff code of conduct gives clarity to the measures needed to ensure that all employees and pupils can work within and enjoy being part of a safe and caring environment.
+The volunteer code of conduct gives clarity to the measures needed to ensure that all adults and pupils can work within and enjoy being part of a safe and caring environment.

-It is acknowledged that the vast majority of employees behave appropriately whilst working with our pupils.
-Whilst it is recognised that the individual members of an organisation may hold differing values and opinions, adults working in a school are in a position of trust and their conduct is, therefore, governed by specific laws and guidance and the policies and procedures agreed by the Headteacher and governing body.
+It is acknowledged that the vast majority of volunteers behave appropriately whilst working with our pupils.
+Whilst it is recognised that the individual adults may hold differing values and opinions, adults working in a school are in a position of trust and their conduct is, therefore, governed by specific laws and guidance and the policies and procedures agreed by the Headteacher and governing body.

-Staff occasionally express uncertainty as to what is and is not acceptable and seek guidance regarding those behaviours which, whilst most probably innocent, may be perceived by others as inappropriate\\.
+Staff and volunteers occasionally express uncertainty as to what is and is not acceptable and seek guidance regarding those behaviours which, whilst most probably innocent, may be perceived by others as inappropriate\\.

-The following is, therefore, a code of appropriate conduct for all adults working in or on behalf of the school, including those involved in home visits or any out of school activities.
+The following is, therefore, a code of appropriate conduct for all adults working in or on behalf of the school, including those involved in out of school activities.
 Adherence to this code should ensure that both children and adults are safe from misconduct or unfounded allegations of misconduct.